 I’d love to have you share about it in a comment…maybe it needs to become a tradition in my house, too.

 Blessings this Christmas season to you!

 Elizabeth Spencer is a Midwest mom to two teenage daughters who make her look really good as a mother.
-She’s been married for more than 20 years to an exceedingly patient husband and lives with her family in a 100-year-old farmhouse that needs 100 years’ worth of work.
+She and her husband have been married over 20 years ago.
+He is an exceedingly patient husband and they live in a 100-year-old farmhouse that needs 100 years’ worth of work.
 She blogs about faith, food, and family (with some occasional funny thrown in) at Guilty Chocoholic Mama.
 You can also read her ramblings on Facebook.